marioangst/motifr/README.md

 ### Selecting motifs

-See the `vignette("motif_zoo")` for details on nomenclature for motifs (motif identifier strings).
+See the vignette on the motif zoo (`vignette("motif_zoo")`) for details on nomenclature for motifs (motif identifier strings).
 We highly recommend the use of two helper functions implemented in motifr to ensure that the software interprets the motif identifier provided as intended by the analyst.

   - use `explore_motifs()` to launch a shiny app where all motifs implemented for analysis with motifr can be displayed.
 You can pass